 – Consider Group Incentives

-Group incentives programs could be an excellent way to boost productivity, especially in project-based jobs.
+Group incentive programs could be an excellent way to boost productivity, especially in project-based jobs.
 It also motivates team members to perform at higher levels because they feel that they may let down the team if they don’t perform well.

 – Recognize Innovative Approaches